sahiljanbandhu/JUMP-DOGGING/README.md

 # JUMP-DOGGING
 ### Information:
-It is my 2nd project of BSC(CS) final year.
+It is my 2nd project of BSC(CS) final year.i.e sem 6

 ### About the Game Project:-